Numerical modeling of cosmic rays in the heliosphere: Analysis of proton data from AMS-02 and PAMELA: Conclusions and discussion

+Our approach is also simplified in several aspects, for example regarding the rigidity and spatial dependence of the diffusion tensor, or its perpendicular components.
+Nonetheless, in comparison to our earlier works, we have introduced several new recipes that capture most of the relevant features of \GCR propagation in the heliosphere.
+The agreement of our calculations with the \GCR flux data is very satisfactory.
 As we have shown, using \GCR proton data, it is possible to determine the detailed evolution of the rigidity dependence of the diffusion coefficient with the solar activity, ad thus, the physical nature of the turbulence embedded in the frozen-in HMF carried out by the SW.
 Our findings indicate that solar variability has an important effect on the turbulence spectrum of HMF irregularities, and an imprint of this mechanism can be observed in the rigidity dependence of the diffusion tensor.
-In particular, we have reported a remarkable long-term dependence for the two spectral indexes $a$ and $b$.
-These results show that the turbulence regime evolves with time, following the solar cycle, and thus the temporal and rigidity dependencies of \GCR diffusion coefficients cannot be described by a separable function of the type $K_\parallel(R,t){\equiv}{\times}K_{0}(t)f(R)$.
-In this respect, we remark that the time-rigidity separability for \GCR diffusion is assumed by most of solar modulation models, although such an assumption is not sustained by theoretical considerations.
+In particular, we have reported a remarkable long-term dependence for the two spectral indices $a$ and $b$.
+These results show that the turbulence regime evolves with time, following the solar cycle, and thus the temporal and rigidity dependencies of \GCR diffusion coefficients cannot be described by a separable function of the type $K_\parallel(t,R){\equiv}K_{0}(t){\times}f(R)$.
+In this respect, we remark that the time-rigidity separability for \GCR diffusion is assumed by several models of solar modulation, although such an assumption is not supported by theoretical considerations \citep{Moraal2013,Manuel2014,Wang2019}.
 Moreover, the study of the correlation between solar and diffusion parameters reveals charge-sign dependent features in the \GCR modulation effect, such as different patterns for the different phase of the HFM polarity cycle.